Intel admits a load of its CPUs have Spectre v2 flaw that can't be fixed

 And won’t fix Meltdown nor Spectre for 10 product families covering 230-plus CPUs

-Intel has issued new a new "microcode revision guidance" that confesses it won’t address the Meltdown and Spectre design flaws in all of its vulnerable processors – in some cases because it's too tricky to remove the Spectre v2 class of vulnerabilities.
+Intel has issued fresh "microcode revision guidance" that reveals it won’t address the Meltdown and Spectre design flaws in all of its vulnerable processors – in some cases because it's too tricky to remove the Spectre v2 class of vulnerabilities.

 The new guidance, issued April 2, adds a “stopped” status to Intel’s “production status” category in its array of available Meltdown and Spectre security updates.
 "Stopped" indicates there will be no microcode patch to kill off Meltdown and Spectre.